Fired Minneapolis cop accused of invoking

 The Star Tribune had previously obtained a copy of the investigative report through a data practices request.

-Weber's taunts were apparently in reference to "Black Hawk Down," a blockbuster movie about an ill-fated 1993 U.S. Special Forces mission in Mogadishu, Somalia.
-The film has drawn criticism in some quarters for its depiction of Somalis and its uncritical view of America's involvement in the civil war that that engulfed the east African nation.
+Weber's taunts were apparently in reference to "Black Hawk Down," a blockbuster movie based on a book of the same name by journalist Mark Bowden, about an ill-fated 1993 U.S. Special Forces mission in Mogadishu, Somalia.
+The film has drawn criticism in some quarters for its depiction of Somalis and its uncritical view of America's involvement in the civil war that engulfed the east African nation.

-Weber and his then-police partner, Daniel Diedrich, were responding to a call about a stolen vehicle that had been taken from a parking ramp at Minneapolis-St. Paul International Airport when they spotted.
+Weber and his then-police partner, Daniel Diedrich, were responding to a call about a stolen vehicle that had been taken from a parking ramp at Minneapolis-St. Paul International Airport when they spotted the teens.

 Weber and Diedrich approached the young men and detained them, and several other officers arrived as backup, including an officer from the Park Police.